KCMercado/EEE221_Spring2020_Project/README.md

 There is a Reference text document that lists all sources used during the project.

-There is a folder called "Still Images" that was used to test out the first code and another folder called "Still Images Results" to show the results of the first code.
+There is a folder called "Images" that contains all images involved in this project.

+There is a folder called "Videos" that contains all videos involved in this project.